fl00r/map_reduce/README.md

 Reducer is a guy who receives grouped data from Masters.
 In our previous example with shop Reducer will recieve all goods that current user visited for every user.
 So now you can use some ML algorithms, or append data to existing GoodsGraph or whatever science.

-As Worker Reducer should know masters sockets addresses, type of connection and task name if needed (if Mapper emits data with named task, Reducer should specify it as well).
+As a Worker, Reducer should know masters' sockets addresses, type of connection and task name if needed (if Mapper emits data with named task, Reducer should specify it as well).

 ```ruby
 require 'em-synchrony'